robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Sociality exists across both temporal and spatial scales (Whitehead 2008).
-For example, grooming requires close spatial proximity between conspecifics and occurs over brief time periods (e.g. Carter et al. 2015), whereas social association represents shared space use by members of the same social group (Figure @ref(fig:spacetime), Franks et al. 2010).
+For example, grooming requires close spatial proximity between conspecifics and occurs over brief time periods (e.g. Carter, Lee, and Marshall 2015), whereas social association represents shared space use by members of the same social group (Figure @ref(fig:spacetime),
+<span class="citeproc-not-found" data-reference-id="Franks_2010">**???**</span>).
 Further, for social interactions or associations to occur individuals must share space, and thus have overlapping home ranges.
-In the context of the social environment, home range overlap is a relatively coarse scale of sociality across which individuals share space over coarser spatial and temporal scales (e.g. Piza-Roca et al.
+In the context of the social environment, home range overlap is a relatively coarse scale of sociality across which individuals share space over coarser spatial and temporal scales (e.g. Piza-Roca et al. 2018).
-2018).
 Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014;
 <span class="citeproc-not-found" data-reference-id="Farine2015a">**???**</span>).
 Thus, we define social scale as the type of social relationship observed that can be explicitly defined and measured (D. R. Farine 2015).

+Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (<span class="citeproc-not-found" data-reference-id="Krause_2009">**???**</span>;
+<span class="citeproc-not-found" data-reference-id="Croft_2011">**???**</span>;
+Wey et al. 2008).
+Social network analysis provides insight into the structure of social communities and social network properties, which can influence population dynamics and evolutionary processes (Pinter-Wollman et al. 2013;
+<span class="citeproc-not-found" data-reference-id="Kurvers_2014">**???**</span>).
-Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al. 2009; Wey et al. 2008; Croft et al. 2008).
-Social network analysis provides insight into the structure of social communities and social network properties, which can influence population dynamics and evolutionary processes (Pinter-Wollman et al. 2014; Kurvers et al. 2014).
-Despite the widespread use and innovation of traditional social network analysis (Webber & Vander Wal 2019), it typically considers a single scale of sociality in a given network (monolayer), drastically simplifying the potential complexity of animal social systems (Finn et al. 2019).
+Despite the widespread use and innovation of traditional social network analysis (Webber and Wal 2019), it typically considers a single scale of sociality in a given network (monolayer), drastically simplifying the potential complexity of animal social systems (Finn et al. 2019).

 Unlike traditional monolayer social networks, multilayer networks explicitly consider social systems across contexts, including